 But what if you provide a safe work environment and a contractor is still injured on the job?

-Can You Be Liable if a Contractor is Injured at Your House?
+How to Determine Who is Liable if a Contractor is Injured During Your Renovation

 When it comes to determining liability for an injury that occurred in your home, there are 2 situations that will change how much liability you assume as a homeowner.
 In the first situation, the homeowner chooses to be involved with the renovation by overseeing the project.
 In the second situation, the homeowner takes a backseat and lets the contractor have control over the project.